xakul/jee.oop/com.ihub.jee.oop/dp/creational/abstractFactory/README.md

 # Topic

-The Abstract Factory  design pattern is one of the twenty-three well-known GoF design (The Gang of Four are the four authors of the book, "Design Patterns: Elements of Reusable Object-Oriented Software."). patterns that describe how to solve recurring design problems to design flexible and reusable object-oriented software, that is, objects that are easier to implement, change, test, and reuse.
+The Abstract Factory design pattern is one of the twenty-three well-known design patterns that describe how to solve recurring design problems by improving design flexible and reusable object-oriented software, which objects that are easier to implement, change, test and reuse.

 ### UML DIAGRAM OF ABSTRACT FACTORY PATTERN